ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

-The prevalence of anemia using the population hemoglobin distribution can be calculated using the code below using the parameters defined earlier in this document and assuming age- and sex- specific *anemia_threshold* values as defined in the table above_:
+The prevalence of anemia using the population hemoglobin distribution can be calculated using the code below using the parameters defined earlier in this document and assuming age- and sex- specific *anemia_threshold* values as defined in the `WHO hemoglobin tresholds table`_ and using the parameters defined in the `population hemoglobin parameters table`_:

 .. warning::